catcher23/jschess/README.md

 - JavaScript

 ### Game
 Click on a square to select a piece.
-The selected square will be highlighted in green, and all possible moves from that position are highlighted in blue.
+The selected square will be highlighted in green, and all possible moves from that position are highlighted as well.
 The game ends when there is a checkmate, and resets.

-#### Enemy Movement AI
-Boid objects has their sights.
-Currently, the logic is having them flock with the same kind when they 'see' each other.
-Thanks to the prototypical inheritance implementation and modular design, this AI can be easily used on other fun logics, including:
-- Chasing Mode
-- Scaring Away Mode
-- Protecting Weapons from Picked up Mode